IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations/README.md

 | RAID Config      | 4 x 1TB, configured as RAID 5                                                 |
 | Disks            | 4 x 1TB 7.2K RPM Near-Line SAS 6Gbps (DELL CONSTELLATION ES.3)                |

-For experiments with Oracle and Teradata we will provide access to one of our machines as described below.
+For experiments with Oracle and Teradata we provide access to one of our machines as described below (creditials are shared through the reproducibility submission only).

 # Datasets